Pfizer-BioNTech start full U.S. approval application for COVID-19 vaccine

 Last month, the companies asked U.S. to allow the emergency use of their vaccine in adolescents aged 12 to 15, with the FDA set to give the nod by next week.

-There are three vaccines available in the United States: Pfizer-BioNTech, Moderna (MRNA.O) and Johnson & Johnson (JNJ.N).
+There are three vaccines available in the United States: Pfizer-BioNTech, Moderna and Johnson & Johnson.
 All have been authorized for emergency use.

 Our Standards: The Thomson Reuters Trust Principles.